theforeman/theforeman.org/plugins/foreman_discovery/6.0/index.md

 ## 3.1.4 Global settings

-There is also setting called *discovery_fact* which defaults to *discovery_bootif*.
+* Interface fact - Fact name to use for primary interface detection.
 It specify which incoming fact should be used to get the MAC address.
 By default, the PXELinux BOOTIF kernel command line option is used which gives the MAC address of the interface which was booted from.

-Note that *auto_discovery* option is set to *false* by default.
+* Auto provisioning - Automatically provision newly discovered hosts, according to the provisioning rules.
+Note it is set to *false* by default.
 If you want to trigger provisioning automatically with rules, you need to turn this setting on.
 It's recommended to try provision manually first to test before proceeding.

-It is possible to add any fact reported by Facter via *discovery_fact_column* global option onto the Discovered Hosts page table as a new column.
+* Fact columns - Extra facter columns to show in host lists.
+It is possible to add any fact reported by Facter via this global option onto the Discovered Hosts page table as a new column.
 To do that, set the value of this setting to name of a fact reported.
 To hide the new column, set to a blank value.
 To show multiple columns, separate fact names by comma.

+* Clean all facts - Clean all reported facts during provisioning (except discovery facts).

+* Hostname facts - List of facts to use for the hostname (separated by comma, first wins).

+* Reboot - Automatically reboot or kexec discovered host during provisioning.

+* Hostname prefix - The default prefix to use for the host name, must start with a letter.

+* Highlighted facts - Regex to organize facts for highlights section - e.g.
+^(abc|cde)$.

+* Storage facts - Regex to organize facts for storage section.

+* Software facts - Regex to organize facts for software section.

+* Hardware facts - Regex to organize facts for hardware section.

+* Network facts - Regex to organize facts for network section.

+* IPMI facts - Regex to organize facts for ipmi section.

+* Lock PXE - Automatically generate PXE configuration to pin a newly discovered host to discovery.

+* Locked template name - PXE template to be used when pinning a host to discovery.

 ## 3.1.5 Discovery image kernel options